 When was the last time you walked through a township, engaged with people going about their daily lives, watched purchase behaviour in a spaza shop, or sat at a table in a tavern and had a real conversation?
 Real conversations produce real insights.
 Stop asking questions and start listening to conversations.
 You’ll end up discussing things you’d never have considered, and as you immerse yourself, you’ll stumble upon crucial insights.
 These are often the real human-truths that form the foundation of brand communication, the truths which consumers can relate to and connect with on an emotional level.

 Sandy Thompson, global strategy director at Y&R, is quoted as saying that we need to embrace what strategists have been doing since the discipline’s inception- finding real human insights through face-to-face research.

 “We are inundated by quant data which doesn’t really give you a sense of where you need to go.
 We need to get out there in the real world.
 That offers value to clients – and a true understanding of what consumers need, not what they say they need” – Sandy Thompson.

 Connecting your brand with consumers of diverse cultures is about understanding.
 Stephen Covey says, “Seek first to understand, then to be understood”.
 If we understand our consumers better, we can communicate with them in a way they will understand.

-Let’s immerse our feet in the South African soil- listen to conversations, uncover nuggets of information, speak the right language.
+Let’s immerse our feet in the rich soil- listen to conversations, uncover nuggets of information, speak the right language.
 It’s where there is a depth and richness of connection, and it’s this that will go a long way to make brands belong to our consumers.